 In summary, we present a parton energy loss study showing a significant distinction between RHIC and LHC data when empirically interpreting $R_{AA}(p_T)$ as a momentum loss in $A$+$A$ collisions relative to the $p$+$p$ reference.
 While the RHIC data favor a direct proportionality between the $p_{T}$ shift and $p_{T}$ itself, the LHC data suggest a proportionality with $\sqrt{p_{T}}$.
 This difference in the $p_T$ dependence signifies the heightened importance of radiative energy loss compared with collisional energy loss within the same transverse momentum range in colliding systems at higher $\sqrt{s_{NN}}$.
-Additionally, we find that the magnitude of the parton energy loss at LHC is largely determined by the initial medium entropy density, consistent with previous results at RHIC, indicating a limited path-length dependence of parton energy loss, and placing greater emphasis on the initial medium density for a rapid explosive medium.
+Additionally, we find that the magnitude of the parton energy loss at LHC is largely determined by the initial medium entropy density, consistent with previous results at RHIC.
+This indicates that the path-length dependence of parton energy loss is less dominant, placing a greater emphasis on the initial medium density for a rapidly expanding medium.
 The distinct parton energy loss dynamics at RHIC and the LHC can be further investigated with high-statistics heavy-quark-tagged jets from the sPHENIX experiment at RHIC, as well as the LHC experiments in future runs.
+The possible sequential treatment of fragmentation and parton energy loss is of great interest for these future experiments.
 Equally interesting is the differentiation of energy loss contributions from quarks and gluons to the measurements studied here.